malachi-iot/embr/doc/Services.md

 It has the following characteristics:

 * Responsible for managing `TSubject` notification state, if any.
-* Inhereits Impl as a base class, except in edge case scenarios where it's a Impl reference wrapper
+* Inherits Impl as a base class, except in edge case scenarios:
+    * Where it's a Impl reference wrapper
+    * Where no Impl state is needed  (like a filter or sparse service)
 * MUST be stateless except for aforementioned `impl` and `TSubject`

 ## Impl